tito300/dictionary-tests/README.md

 **run tests**

 for tests to run correctly you need to provide the Authentication token in a AUTHORIZATION_TOKEN environment variable.
-You can do this by either setting it in the console before running the command below or by creating a .env file in the root directory (check out .env.example for a sample).
+You can do this by either setting it in the terminal before running the command below or by creating a .env file in the root directory (check out .env.example for a sample).

 ```
 npm test